-Ford now has new support for SYNC 3 with software updates to support for Apple CarPlay and Android Auto™ for model-year 2016 vehicles.
+Ford now has new support for SYNC 3 with software updates to support Apple CarPlay and Android Auto™ for model-year 2016 and 2017 vehicles.

-Customers can now update by downloading the software to a USB drive, visiting a dealership or over-the-air via a Wi-Fi connection.
+Customers can now update by downloading the software to a USB drive, visiting a dealership or with an over-the-air Wi-Fi connection.
 Visit the owner.ford.com support site and register/login to find out more about these updates.
-This is Ford’s first software update via Wi-Fi and offers a convenient and automated alternative to existing upgrade methods
+This is Ford’s first software update via Wi-Fi.
+It offers a convenient and automated alternative to existing upgrade methods

 Customers with model-year 2016 Ford vehicles can update to the new SYNC 3 version 2.2 to gain this support for Android Auto and Apple CarPlay.